-- Leadership apply standard principles in collaborative environments to achieve positive transformation of the individual and organization. - Knowledge critically evaluate principles and practices applied to global business solutions. - Communication Skills demonstrate effective communication in a global business solutions. - 4.
-Technology integrate information literacy skills into the global business environment. - Spiritually & Values examine the role of spirituality, ethics, and values to guide personal and organizational actions.
+- 1. Train leaders to apply standard principles in collaborative environments to achieve positive transformation of individuals and the organization. - 2.
+Educate our graduates with the knowledge to critically evaluate and apply business principles and practices to global business solutions. - 3.
+Prepare students to effectively communicate in global business solutions. - 4.
+Provide business professionals with the skills to examine the role of spirituality, ethics, and values in guiding personal and organizational actions.